RAF Hampstead Norris

-Royal Air Force Hampstead Norris or more simply RAF Hampstead Norris is a former Royal Air Force (RAF) satellite station located 1.3 mi north east of Hampstead Norreys, Berkshire, England and 10.6 mi north west of Reading, Berkshire.
+Royal Air Force Hampstead Norris or more simply RAF Hampstead Norris is a former Royal Air Force satellite station located 1.3 mi north east of Hampstead Norreys, Berkshire, England and 10.6 mi north west of Reading, Berkshire.

 Station history

 The construction contract was awarded to Wimpey in May 1940 valued at £233,000.
 It was opened in mid 1940.
 Unusually the runways met at a single point, an obvious target to disable the entire airfield.

 Based units

 No. 15 Operational Training Unit relocated to Hampstead Norris on 1 June 1940.
 The airfield hosted a number of squadrons of Vickers Wellington bombers.
 The airfield was used extensively as a glider training station during the latter part of the war, many glider pilots were trained here in preparation for D-Day.
 It also had 33 de Havilland Tiger Moths as training aircraft.
 The main role of the airfield was to ferry Wellingtons to Egypt, via Gibraltar and Malta.

 On 15 March 1945 No. 13 OTU arrived with their de Havilland Mosquitoes and the airfield reverted to being a satellite of RAF Harwell.

 The following units also were here at some point: